buddhist-uni/buddhist-uni.github.io/_content/articles/decline-of-the-dhamma_williams-liz.md

 number: 1
 pages: "41--47"
 journal: bsr
+openalexid: W3185097274
-course: karma
+course: monastic
 tags:
-  - gender
-  - time
+  - karma
   - vinaya-pitaka
-  - monastic
-  - decline
 ---

+What is it really that leads to the decline of the religion?

-> … laxity within the Sangha is stressed ubiquitously by the Buddha himself as the cause of the decline
+> … laxity within the Sangha is stressed ubiquitously by the Buddha himself as the cause of the decline of the Dhamma.